-United Nations General Assembly declared December 11 “International Mountain Day”.
-Since 2003, it places a great emphasis on awareness of the importance of mountains to life, highlighting growth opportunities and constraints in mountain areas and building alliances that will bring positive change to mountain environments and populations.
+The United Nations General Assembly declared the 11’th of December the “International Mountain Day”.
+Since 2003, a great emphasis has been placed on raising awareness of the importance of mountains for life, highlighting the opportunities and constraints of mountain development and building alliances / partnerships that will bring positive changes for mountain populations and environments.

 ”#MountainsMatter” is the theme chosen for this year’s celebration of International Mountain Day.

 Even though they are mentioned in the 2030 Agenda, mountains are still often forgotten.
 Considering the crucial role they play in providing key ecosystem goods and services to the planet and their vulnerability in the face of climate change, we need to step up and raise attention to mountains.

 #MountainsMatter for Water as mountains are the world’s ‘water towers’, providing between 60 and 80 percent of all freshwater resources for our planet.
 However, all available records indicate that glaciers in mountain ranges around the world are retreating and disappearing due to climate change.
 At least 600 glaciers have disappeared completely over the past decades, affecting water supplies relied on by billions living downstream.

 #MountainsMatters for Disaster Risk Reduction as climatic variations are triggering disasters.
 Avalanches, mudflows and landslides are tumbling downstream, stripping bare forests, flooding communities and populations.

 #MountainsMatter for Tourism as mountain destinations attract around 15-20 percent of global tourism and are areas of important cultural diversity, knowledge and heritage.
 Although mountain tourism has the potential to foster economic development in remote and isolated regions, many mountain communities are still not benefiting and live in poverty.